A formal theory of experimentation: Dynamics

+These statements are quite strong; each of the four classes of parameters now contain only a single element (up to an isomorphism).
+Those four parameters are closely related to the four canonical number system, which can be seen by selecting a parameter value to represent ``$\mathbf{1}$'', and introducing the operation of multiplication by a number.

-If the parameter is discrete, assign {}``$\mathbf{1}$'' to be the successor to $0$; if it's continuous, choose {}``$\mathbf{1}$'' to be any parameter value greater than $0$.
-The choice of $\mathbf{1}$ sets the scale (e.g., 1 second); it is because parameters have a scale that multiplication is not defined on parameters.
+First, for each type of parameter, we assign a value to $\mathbf{1}$: If the parameter is discrete, we assign ``$\mathbf{1}$'' to be the successor to $0$; if it's dense, we can choose ``$\mathbf{1}$'' to be any parameter value greater than $0$.
+The choice of $\mathbf{1}$ sets the scale.